kgrewee/roobie/docs/getting-started/themes.md

 # Themes
 Themes are required for Roobie to function properly.
-Create copies of the theme files and include them in your project instead of using the defaults in the `node_modules/` directory to persist your themes through npm installs.
-If you want to use the defaults, use the bundle distribution.
+Create copies of `root.css`, `light.css` and `dark.css` from your install directory.
+Include them in your project instead of using the defaults to persist your themes or use a bundle distribution that includes the themes.
+Make sure to include the theme files in your project or **things won't work correctly**.
+Every CSS class in Roobie is based on a theme variable.

 ## Root
 `root.css` classes and variables in are theme independent.
 Modify them to change all themes.
 Themes will not function properly without these variables.